This and that - 3

 house on The Barony.

-demolished to become a care home (2018).
+demolished to become the site of a care home in 2018.
 See here

 Website brings back memories